banner-hero

 Bardiya Costs

-Due to the distance and being a bit far from Kathmandu, the cost becomes a bit higher than in Chitwan.
-Activities like safari, canoe, and other nature walks can too becomes slightly higher.
+Due to the distance and being a bit farther from Kathmandu, the cost is slightly higher than in Chitwan.
+Activities like safaris, canoeing, and other nature walks can also become slightly higher.

 Chitwan Costs

-Easier transport and being nearer to Kathmandu reduce the travel costs and other expenses.
-A wider price range is also an advantage in accommodation.
+Easier transport and proximity to Kathmandu reduce travel costs and other expenses.
+A wider price range is also an advantage when it comes to accommodation.
 Chitwan offers budget to luxury packages available.

 Value Comparison

 Bardiya is a way better option for wilderness enthusiasts, while Chitwan is better for convenience.
-Both the national parks of Bardiya and Chitwan expenses depend upon the expenses and the type of travel.
+Both the national parks of Bardiya and Chitwan depend on the type of travel and expenses.

 Best Time to Visit

-The best time to pick for Bardiya and Chitwan connects them.
-Both of the national parks lie inside a similar geography and a similar sub-tropical region.
-So, choosing while considering the features and the aspects of both national parks, Spring and Autumn, can be chosen.
+The best time to pick for Bardiya and Chitwan is when they connect.
+Both national parks lie within a similar geographic region and a similar subtropical region.
+So, choosing between the features and aspects of both national parks, Spring and Autumn, can be done.
 These seasons not only bring pleasant weather but also bring different factors that enhance your journey.

 Spring

 During spring, Chitwan gets hotter.
 It increases the chances of predators near water resources.
 But lush greenery and refreshing mornings are the features.
-Also, a blossoming forest with different wild flowers is really a never to miss features in Chitwan.
+Also, a blossoming forest with various wildflowers is a must-see feature in Chitwan.

 Autumn

-During autumn, the weather gets pleasant and slightly hotter during the mid-day.
+In autumn, the weather becomes pleasant, with temperatures slightly hotter by midday.
 Clear visibility and sightings are common during this season.
-Also, it is the peak season for tourism in Chitwan.
+Also, it is the peak tourism season in Chitwan.

 Pros and Cons

 Here, we provided some of the pros and cons of both Chitwan National Park and Bardiya National Park.
-Some of these features and disadvantages can make you more clear in comparison.
+Some of these features and disadvantages can make the comparison clearer.
 It is also a better way to look for your preference.

 Bardiya National Park